ntlg72/ml_exercise/README.md

 ### General Conclusions

-* The best-performing model was \[**Model Name**] based on the evaluated metrics.
+* The best-performing model was \[**_**] based on the evaluated metrics.

-* Preprocessing steps such as encoding categorical variables and feature scaling were key, especially for models sensitive to feature scale like Logistic Regression.
-* Model selection ultimately depends on the type of classification problem (binary vs. multiclass) and the intended use (e.g., precision vs. interpretability).
+NOTE: I experienced some technical problems with model training time, and it has not benn possible to obtain results fast.